regel/cardano-p2p/README.md

 ## Notice

-Curl contains pieces of source code that is Copyright (c) Ole Tange.
+`cardano-p2p` contains pieces of source code that is Copyright (c) Ole Tange.
 This [notice](./CITATION) is included here to comply with the distribution terms.

 ## Backers